Xeway/ERC/README.md

 function updatePremium(uint256 id, uint256 amount) external;
 ```

 Allows the seller to update the premium that option buyer will need to provide for buying the options.

-Note that the `amount` will be for the whole underlying amount, not only for the options that might still be available for purchase.
+**Note that the `amount` will be for the whole underlying amount, not only for the options that might still be available for purchase.**

+MUST revert if the address calling the function is not the seller of the option issuance.\
+MUST revert if the current time is greater than `exerciseWindowEnd`.

 *Emits `PremiumUpdated` event when the function call was handled successfully.*